Back to Blog

 Mistake 1: Expecting Identical Behavior

 Each tool has different strengths.
 Cursor is better at multi-file changes but costs more.
-Codeium is free but has slightly lower suggestion quality.
+Windsurf offers similar capabilities for less.
+Codeium extension is free but autocomplete-only.
 Don't expect a 1:1 replacement.

 Mistake 2: Not Combining Tools